-This certificate is valid for 6 months so keep in mind that it is best if you finish the driver’s school within this period.
-If you finish it after, you will have to take the medical testing once more.
-The certificate price varies from 250 to 400 kn depending on the practice.
+This certificate is valid for 15 months, so it is best to finish the driver’s school within this period.
+If you finish it after, you will have to repeat the medical testing.
+The certificate price varies depending on the medical practice.
 Private practices are usually more expensive.

-If you want to exchange your foreign driving license for the Croatian driver’s license, you also need to enclose a medical certificate.
+If you want to exchange your foreign driving license for a Croatian driver’s license, you also need to enclose a medical certificate.

-You can pick up the finished driver’s license according to your request:
+Pick up the finished driver’s license according to the method of your request:

-- Standard procedure – At the police station where you submitted the request or you can choose delivery to your address, which costs 30 kn.
+- Standard procedure – at the police station where you submitted the request

 If you don’t pick up your license within 90 days, the driver’s license will be canceled.
 That means you must repeat the application process again.

-Driver’s licenses for vehicles categories AM, A1, A2, A, B, BE, F, and G are valid for a period of 10 years.
-Licenses for vehicles categories C1, C1E, C, CE, D1, D1E, D, DE, and H are valid for a period of 5 years.
+Driver’s licenses for vehicle categories AM, A1, A2, A, B, BE, F, and G are valid for a period of 10 years.
+Licenses for vehicle categories C1, C1E, C, CE, D1, D1E, D, DE, and H are valid for a period of 5 years.

 People with specific health conditions which are not an obstacle to driving can get a driver’s license for a shorter period.
 This includes problems with eyesight, diabetes, specific heart diseases, specific mental diagnoses, and specific chronic diseases, which can have an impact on driving or result in dysfunctional motor skills.